codepujan/ctd-artifact/README.md

  ---
  Issues you might run into and workarounds

- 1. CUDA OOM error
+Issue #1 CUDA OOM error

-    Try decreasing the value of `BATCH_SIZE` on the Python scripts.
-For 24G of memory, batch size of 50 should work fine.
+ Workaround: Try decreasing the value of `BATCH_SIZE` on the Python scripts.
+For 24G of memory, batch size of 50 should work.